-Cloud backup is a service that an organization uses to back up its system, applications, and data to a cloud-based server in a remote location.
+Organizations use a cloud backup service to back up their system, applications, and data to a cloud-based server in a remote location.
 This server can either be private or public.
-Some larger enterprises have the resources and budget to maintain a private cloud infrastructure, while smaller organizations typically use a public cloud service, which supports multiple tenants.
-With a public cloud backup service, the infrastructure is managed by the provider and the organization pays a monthly or annual subscription to use the service.
+Some larger enterprises have the resources and budget to maintain a private cloud backup infrastructure, while smaller organizations typically use a public cloud storage service, which supports multiple tenants.
+With a public cloud backup service, the infrastructure is managed by the provider, and the organization pays a monthly or annual subscription to use the service.

 Advantages and disadvantages of cloud backup

-The advantages of cloud backup far outweigh any disadvantages, which is why many organizations choose to back up their data to the cloud.
+The advantages of cloud backups far outweigh any disadvantages, which is why many organizations back up their data to the cloud.

 Cloud backup advantages

-Better data security.
-Some may argue that a public cloud backup is not as secure as a local backup.
-Yet for a small-to-medium-sized business (SMBs) that may not have a cyber security expert on staff, a seasoned cloud provider can provide better security.
+Some may argue that a public cloud backup is not as secure as a local data backup.
+Yet, a seasoned cloud provider can provide better security for small to medium-sized businesses (SMBs) that may not have a cybersecurity expert on staff.

-Protection from cyberattacks.
-Your data will be safe in the event that a cybercriminal attacks your on-premises systems.
-In addition to compromising or destroying production data, attackers typically delete or tamper with local backups as well.
-Having isolated off-site backups in the cloud keeps that data protected.
+Your data will be safe if a cybercriminal attacks your on-premises systems.
+In addition to compromising or destroying production data, attackers typically delete or tamper with local backups.
+Having remote off-site backups in the cloud keeps that data protected.

-Scalability.
-Your organization can scale cloud services without the need to purchase more hardware or software.
-Instead, scaling cloud services is easy and can be done on-demand — although your subscription price will likely increase accordingly.
+Your organization can scale cloud services without purchasing more hardware or software.
+Instead, scaling cloud services is easy and can be done on demand — although your subscription price will likely increase accordingly.